Our Zero Hunger | Zero Waste Impact Plan

 Progress:

-82% total waste diversion; 45.9% food waste diversion from landfills
+82% total waste diversion; 52% food waste diversion from landfills in stores

 Goal: